Flames: Benchmarking Value Alignment of LLMs in Chinese: Background

 \subsection{Value Alignment Benchmark}

-The past year has witnessed a significant rise in LLMs and the advancement of various benchmarks.
-Previous work emphasized more on specific risks associated with LLMs, with the most noteworthy being toxicity and fairness~\citep{DBLP:conf/emnlp/GehmanGSCS20, DBLP:conf/emnlp/DengZ0ZMMH22, DBLP:conf/acl/ParrishCNPPTHB22}.
-Meanwhile, more recent work has paid attention to general safety.
-Askell et al.~\cite{askell2021general} develop HHH dataset to evaluate the alignment of LLMs, including a category of harmlessness.
-In the context of the Chinese language, Sun et al.~\cite{sun2023safety} and Xu et al.~\cite{DBLP:journals/corr/abs-2307-09705} propose safety-related datasets to assess LLMs.
+Given the safety and ethical considerations of LLMs, relevant benchmarks have been proposed recently.
+Some studies emphasized specific risks, such as toxicity and fairness~\citep{DBLP:conf/emnlp/GehmanGSCS20, DBLP:conf/emnlp/DengZ0ZMMH22, DBLP:conf/acl/ParrishCNPPTHB22, hosseini2017deceiving}.
+More recent work has paid attention to general safety, such as the HHH dataset \citet{askell2021general} and Do-Not-Answer dataset \citet{wang2023not}.
+In the context of the Chinese language, \citet{sun2023safety}, \citet{DBLP:journals/corr/abs-2307-09705}, and \citet{zhang2023safetybench} propose safety-related datasets to assess LLMs.
 These contributions represent a significant step in expanding the scope of safety evaluations beyond specific issues.
-However, these benchmarks have some limitations: \begin{itemize} \item The simplicity in prompt design of current safety datasets fails to probe the models' profound security capabilities.
-Introducing more intricate and challenging prompts is imperative to assess whether the models are merely mimicking refusal behavior or genuinely achieving alignment at a deeper level.

-\item Lack of specified scorer for open-ended questions.
-It is now very common to employ LLMs as judges (e.g., GPT-4) for evaluation.
-However, GPT-4 (or other LLMs) has limitations.
-Not merely because it has not appropriately aligned with human values, but it also tends to favor ``longer, verbose responses" and ``answers generated by themselves"~\citep{DBLP:journals/corr/abs-2306-05685}.
-Also, our experiments reveal its low accuracy in labeling responses to \textsc{Flames} prompts.
-Additionally, it is still quite expensive to continuously employ GPT-4 as a scorer. \item Lack of concerns for some critical values such as non-anthropology, social norms, sensitive non-personal data, etc. Also, Chinese values, such as harmony, are also important, especially in benchmarks concerning the Chinese language.
+However, these benchmarks have some limitations: \\ \begin{itemize} \item \textbf{The simplicity in prompt design of current safety datasets fails to probe the models' profound security capabilities.} Introducing more intricate and challenging prompts is imperative to differentiate between model mimicry and genuine alignment. \item \textbf{Lack of specified scorer for open-ended questions.} It is now common to employ LLMs like GPT-4 as judges for open-ended questions, but GPT-4 (or other LLMs) has limitations.
+Not only because they have not appropriately aligned with human values and are costly for continuous usage, but they also tend to favor ``longer, verbose responses'' and ``answers generated by themselves''~\citep{DBLP:journals/corr/abs-2306-05685}.
+Particularly, our experiments reveal GPT-4's low accuracy in labeling responses to \textsc{Flames} prompts. \item \textbf{Lack of concern for some critical values such as non-anthropology, social norms, sensitive non-personal data, etc.} Also, Chinese values, such as harmony, are also important, especially in benchmarks concerning the Chinese language.
 All these values are equally important and should not be neglected. \end{itemize}